 Additionally, the COVID-19 Supervisor Guide and Workplace Health and Safety Guidelines During COVID-19 both contain key information for chairs and employment supervisors.

-Throughout the summer, leaders can participate in several upcoming sessions being held to support the evolving needs of their teams through the gradual transition back to campus.
+Leaders can participate in sessions being held to support the evolving needs of their teams through the gradual transition back to campus.

 Please visit the Health and Safety page for information on safety training for the campus community.